-A black and white hull, or seed shell, encases sunflower seeds, a nutritious snack grown in the center of the bright yellow flower.
-In addition to food for humans and birds, sunflower byproducts include cooking oil, biodiesel fuel and medicine.
-Construction and agriculture industries make use of sunflower hulls rather than discarding them.
-Using a natural, renewable resource such as sunflower seed shells has a lower impact on the environment than depleting slow-forming resources to serve the same purpose.
+Sunflower seeds are a nutritious snack that grow in the center of a bright yellow sunflower.
+A black and white hull, or seed shell, encases sunflower seeds.
+Unfortunately, the hull of the sunflower seed is not edible, but it has other uses.
+In addition to providing food for humans and birds, uses of sunflower byproducts include cooking oil, biodiesel fuel and medicine.
+Construction and agriculture industries make use of sunflower seed shells rather than discarding them.
+Using a natural, renewable resource such as sunflower seed shells has a lower impact on the environment than depleting slow-forming resources like trees to serve the same purpose.

 Sunflower seed shells are allelopathic, which means that they produce a chemical that inhibits the growth of plants around them.
 This property makes sunflower seed shells well suited for use as mulch in established gardens and flower beds because of their ability to suppress weeds.
 Sunflower seed shells can also be used to mulch garden paths and walkways.

 If you have sunflower seeds in your bird feeder, you no doubt have a stockpile of discarded hulls on the ground around the feeder.
 Gather the hulls and add a layer of the sunflower seed shells around your plants to prevent weed growth, leaving a few inches around plant stalks so the shells don't also inhibit the growth of your flowers.

 Allelopathy in sunflower seed shells unfortunately means that the hulls are not proper candidates for a compost pile: Organic matter in compost piles should break down to support plant growth rather than inhibit growth.

 Construction Products Made of Shells